 “It remains unclear if ovarian function suppression can replace chemotherapy in premenopausal women with hormone receptor–positive, HER2-negative, node-positive breast cancer,” Dr. Kalinsky said.
 “We conclude that future randomized trials should be considered to address this important clinical question in a genomically defined population.”

-DISCLOSURE: Dr. Kalinsky has advised or consulted for Eli Lilly, Pfizer, Novartis, Eisai, AstraZeneca, Daiichi Sankyo, Puma, 4D Pharma, OncoSec, Immunomedics, Merck, Seattle Genetics, and Cyclacel.
-His spouse had disclosures for Grail, Array BioPharma, and Pizer.
+DISCLOSURE Dr. Kalinsky has served as a consultant or advisor to Eli Lilly, Pfizer, Novartis, Eisai, AstraZeneca, Daiichi Sankyo, Puma, 4D Pharma, OncoSec, Immunomedics, Merck, Seattle Genetics, and Cyclacel.
+His spouse reported relationships with Grail, Array BioPharma, and Pfizer.

 1. Kalinsky KM, Barlow WE, Gralow JR, et al: Distant-disease free interval in participants with 1-3 positive lymph nodes, hormone receptor-positive and her2-negative breast cancer with recurrence score < or = 25 randomized to endocrine therapy +/- chemotherapy: SWOG S1007 (RxPONDER).
 Abstract GS2-07.
 2021 SABCS.
 Presented December 8, 2021.